cysouw/diathesis/text/c01_introduction.md

 b.
 Mir ist kalt im Sommer.
 :::

-The only somewhat more widespread disjunct diathesis is the resultative construction that can arise with some apparently intransitive verbs like *schwitzen* 'to sweat' [@Next].
+The only somewhat more widespread disjunct diathesis is the resultative construction that can arise with some apparently intransitive verbs like *schwitzen* 'to sweat' [@next].
 This diathesis introduces two roles at once: a result *Fleck* 'stain' and an obligatory location *Hemd* 'shirt', see [@sec:prepositions-intransitive-location-as-result].

 :::ex
 ~~[Ø > OBJ, Ø > PBJ]~~